 Liability is not always clear-cut when it comes to a dog bite injury.
 There are additional factors that come into play and need to be considered.
 For example, what if a child was bitten at daycare or perhaps injured at school by a dog that was brought onto the grounds by another child?
 What if a serious injury was caused by a dog being overly playful or excited?
 How is liability determined if someone was severely injured by a dog in an animal shelter?
 How should someone react if an injury occurred in a family member’s home by a dog well-known?
 With such a variety of circumstances that can surround this type of injury, if you have been injured from a dog bite it is best to call an experienced attorney that has the knowledge and skill to help you determine if you have a case.

 The first thing a knowledgeable personal injury attorney needs to do is to find out if there is insurance that can be used to compensate the injured victim.
 Victims need to be aware that if the dog owner, or person(s) responsible for your injuries, has no insurance there is little hope of obtaining compensation for your damages.
 However, depending on the circumstances, an attorney would find out if homeowner’s insurance or renter’s insurance can be applied to your case.
 If there is a commercial entity, an apartment, or perhaps a landlord then an investigation can be made to see if they have coverage that can be applied.

-If you need help with your dog bite injury case in the Sacramento area, contact the O'Brien & Zehnder Law Firm today.
+If you need help with your dog bite injury case in Elk Grove and Sacramento County, contact the O'Brien & Zehnder Law Firm today.

 The sooner you call, the easier it is for us to work together to identify and preserve the evidence in your favor.